VaghesanSundaram/wordCATch/README.md

 # Installing

 Downloading and running the .exe file will start the game.
-All buttons can be pressed with the arrow keys, and the player can be controlled with the arrow keys.
+All buttons can be pressed with the mouse, and the player can be controlled with the arrow keys.